coolbeans7/Breakout-Game/README.md

 Must remember to remove gravity on bouncy objects.

 When adding new scenes remember to add them to the build settings and in a certain order.

+Manged to freeze Unity through a script that built N blocks on update instead of just Start